-Yes.
-For that one car, you would normally have to turn in your tags and registration if you no longer carry at least the state’s minimum liability insurance on it.
+Answer: Yes.
+You must turn in your tags and registration for that car if you no longer carry at least the state’s minimum liability insurance on it.

 If you fail to turn in these items to the DMV, you could face penalty fees for a lapse in insurance.
 In some states, you may receive a suspension of your vehicle registration privileges as well.
-If you were caught driving without insurance in this car, then you could also have your driver’s license suspended by the state.
+If you were caught driving without insurance in this car, the state could suspend your driver’s license.

-There are a few states where you do not have to turn in the plates if you take insurance off of a vehicle that you are not using.
-But in these states you need to fill out paperwork with the DMV regarding the planned non-operation of your vehicle, which part of it states you will not operate the vehicle again until insurance is placed back on it.
+There are a few states where you do not have to turn in the plates if you take insurance off a vehicle you are not using.
+But in these states, you need to complete paperwork with the DMV regarding the planned non-operation of your vehicle, which says that you will not operate the vehicle again until its insured.